immunefi-team/Bounty_Boosts/Alchemix/30860 - [SC - Critical] Wrong timestamp for totalVoting.md

 # Wrong timestamp for totalVoting

-Submitted on Mon May 06 2024 22:17:29 GMT-0400 (Atlantic Standard Time) by @cryptoticky for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 7th 2024 at 04:17:29 UTC by @cryptoticky for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30860